Greystone Mansion: Current use

-Greystone is now a public park and a location for special events, including the Beverly Hills Flower & Garden Festival.
-It is popular as a filming location due to its beauty, manicured grounds and Beverly Hills location.
+Greystone is a public park and a location for special events, including the Beverly Hills Flower & Garden Festival.
+The estate's beauty, manicured grounds, and Beverly Hills location make it a popular filming location.
 Some productions contribute to its upkeep and renovation.
 The 2007 film There Will Be Blood, loosely based on the life of Edward Doheny via the Upton Sinclair book Oil!, renovated its two-lane bowling alley to include it in the film.

-In addition to numerous events that take place there, the mansion plays host each year to Catskills West, a theater arts and drama camp run by Beverly Hills Parks and Recreation, from mid-June to early August.
-The camp presents a play in the pool area twice during the summer.
+The estate plays host each year to Catskills West, a theater arts and drama camp run by Beverly Hills Parks and Recreation, from mid-June to early August.
+The camp presents a theatrical play in the swimming pool area twice during the summer.

-The mansion is also a venue for the play The Manor, by Kathrine Bates, directed by Beverly Olevin, and produced by Theatre 40 of Beverly Hills, which takes place in various rooms.
-The audience is separated during the play to watch scenes in different orders.
-The Manor's plot is a fictionalized account of the Doheny family, including Doheny's involvement in the Teapot Dome scandal and his son's murder.
-It has been performed every year at Greystone Mansion since 2002, making it Los Angeles' longest-running play.
+Since 2002 the mansion had been the venue for the play The Manor, by Kathrine Bates.
+Directed by Beverly Olevin and produced by Theatre 40 of Beverly Hills, it takes place in various rooms, with the audience separated and watching scenes in different orders.
+The play's plot is a fictionalized account of the Doheny family, including Edward Doheny's involvement in the Teapot Dome scandal and his son's murder.
+Performed annually, it is Los Angeles' longest-running play.